2020 East Carolina Pirates football team

 The 2020 East Carolina Pirates football team represented East Carolina University in the 2020 NCAA Division I FBS football season.
 The Pirates, led by second-year head coach Mike Houston, played their home games at Dowdy–Ficklen Stadium as members of the American Athletic Conference.

-Previous season

-The Pirates finished the 2019 season 4–8, 1–7 in AAC play to finish in fifth place in the East Division.

 Schedule

-East Carolina had games scheduled against Marshall, Norfolk State, and South Carolina, which was canceled due to the COVID-19 pandemic.
+East Carolina had games scheduled against Marshall, Norfolk State, and South Carolina, which were canceled due to the COVID-19 pandemic.